Music from the Unrealized Film Script: Dusk at Cubist Castle: Background and recording

 The Olivia Tremor Control originated as a psychedelic band called Cranberry Lifecycle.
 This band was formed in Ruston, Louisiana in the late 1980s, by high school friends Will Cullen Hart and Jeff Mangum.
 After graduating from high school, the two moved to Athens, Georgia, and reworked Cranberry Lifecycle songs under the name Synthetic Flying Machine.
 Fellow Rustonian Bill Doss joined in 1993, and the lineup consisted of Hart on electric guitar, Doss on bass guitar, and Mangum on drums.
 The band gained a small following due in part to the psychedelic-infused music, which differed from the prevalent grunge sound in the city.
 Mangum left the group shortly after its formation, as he wanted to focus on a solo project that would eventually become Neutral Milk Hotel.
 Doss and Hart then decided to rename the group to the Olivia Tremor Control.
 Mangum suggested the name, which was intended to be a surreal sounding phrase with no further meaning.
 (Note: Doss offered a different explanation of the band name in 1998, stating: "It refers to two friends, Jacqueline and Olivia, who were separated during the California earthquake of 1906 and have been searching for each other ever since, across different dimensions of time and space.")

-After the release of the first Olivia Tremor Control extended play —California Demise–in 1994, Hart moved to Denver, while Doss moved to New York City to play in the band Chocolate USA.
+After the release of the first Olivia Tremor Control extended play—California Demise—in 1994, Hart moved to Denver, while Doss moved to New York City to play in the band Chocolate USA.
 By 1996, Doss was losing interest in Chocolate USA, and wanted to record more music with Hart.
 The two reconvened in Athens, and recruited multi-instrumentalists John Fernandes and Eric Harris.
 With this lineup, the Olivia Tremor Control went to Denver to record their first studio album.
 Robert Schneider, a childhood friend of Doss and Hart, served as the producer, and the album was recorded at Pet Sounds Studio.

 Doss and Hart had been recording songs on 4-track tapes for a studio album as early as 1993.
-Doss' ideas were more pop friendly while Hart wrote more experimental songs.
-Their dichotomous partnership during this era drew some comparisons to Lennon–McCartney of the Beatles, although Stereogum noted that both Fernandes and Harris retained creative input.
+An author for Stereogum described Doss' ideas as more pop friendly while Hart wrote more experimental songs.
+The author further compared the two to Lennon–McCartney of the Beatles, but noted that both Fernandes and Harris retained creative input.
+Hart disagreed with this notion and argued that Doss was just as interested in experimental music.
 Schneider played on several songs, and other musicians like Jeff Mangum and Julian Koster also contributed.
+In the liner notes for Dusk at Cubist Caslte, one of the instruments Mangum was credited with playing was "space bubbles", although no explanation was given to what that meant.
 Hart noted that the recording sessions were busy, and estimated that at least eight people played guitar on the song "The Opera House."
+Hart also remarked on the frenetic pace at which the album was recorded: "[Harris] wrote 'Frosted Ambassador' in like five minutes, while [Doss] was mixing 'Jumping Fences' or something.
+With everyone around, there was this excitement."